idrishaidar/idrishaidar.github.io/_posts/2021-10-23-survival-analysis.md

 <p style="text-align:center"><img src="{{ site.baseurl }}/assets/images/2021-10-23-survival-analysis/cumulative-hazard-function.png" alt="cumulative-hazard-function" width="625"/></p>

 It seems the interpretation would not be too straightforward since now the y-label shows cumulative probabilities of second purchase at $$t$$ instead of just probabilities.
 But at least there are some takeaways.
 The cumulative hazard increase rate looks quite consistent along the timeline.
+No interesting sudden rate change at any point $$t$$, except in the beginning and the end.
+Other cumulative hazard functions can have sudden changes in some certain period.

 What if we just want to observe the probability?
 Well, we can now plot the hazard function.

 <p style="text-align:center"><img src="{{ site.baseurl }}/assets/images/2021-10-23-survival-analysis/hazard-function.png" alt="hazard-function" width="625"/></p>

-Cosmetically, the line is more jagged than the previous one.
-But at least interpreting one number can be more obvious.
+Note that since we're not deriving the hazard function from our survival function, the hazard function above is *estimated* from the change rates happened in the cumulative hazard function.
+Appearantly, the line is more jagged.
+We see that the probability of second purchase is quite flat along the timeline, but there are notable spikes in the beginning and the end of the timeline, just like we've seen on the cumulative hazard plot.
+While the y-label is more obvious to interpret than the cumulative hazard function, it seems that we won't need to observe hazard rate at a certain $$t$$ that often.
+Thus, cumulative hazard function is said to be more recommended.

+Based on some findings above, looks like we need to give customers more time to deciding on making second purchase.
+Since our data are based on gift product retail transactions, judging from the product type seems reasonable to expect a customer to not having another purchase at a very short time.
+Though hopefully we see more interesting survival and hazard function in another problem.

+Should you find survival analysis is exciting, have more sneak peek in this <a href="https://www.coursera.org/learn/ai-for-medical-prognosis">course</a>.